Are you an expat planning to move to Portugal? Learning Portuguese may be a great way to help you adapt quickly to the new country.

 It prepares you for the worst-case scenario and ensures that you don’t feel stuck during such situations.
 It’s already difficult to adapt to an entirely new healthcare system with new doctors, so communicating will be the last thing you would want to deal with.

 Another option would be to access private healthcare in Portugal.
-Private hospitals are mostly equipped with better facilities, shorter queues, and doctors that can communicate in English.
+Private hospitals are mostly equipped with better facilities, shorter queues, and doctors who can communicate in English.
 Nonetheless, it’s nice to know a few words during health emergencies, even if you’re not the one who needs to be rushed to the hospital.

 EnglishPortuguese